- Year of study: Second year, two semesters.

 All course requirements must be met before the student can be given a final assessment.

 The assessment is based on the learning objectives for the course.
 The final assessment is graded and is determined on the basis of three essays.
-The final assessment will place emphasis on the written assignment linked to the student’s chosen module.
+The final assessment will place emphasis on the written assignment linked to the student’s chosen modules.
 The assessment is carried out by two internal examiners

 Essay